 It is a dish of skewered and roasted meat that you can effortlessly find everywhere.
 Since Togo has a sizable Muslim population, pork isn’t a common ingredient.
 But grilled mutton, goat, or beef paired with roasted onions and spicy chili sauce are always within your reach.

-7. Gboma Dessi – Beef And Spinach Stew
+7. Gboma Dessi – Beef and Spinach Stew

 This extraordinary dish starts with a very normal form of preparation, with diced beef stewed with many vegetables and spices.
 But that is the very thing that creates the magic of Gboma Dessi.
 The use of potent spices and robust spinach greatly improves the succulent, tender beef.